TheRatto/dispatch-buddy/docs/bug_fixes_todo.md

 ## STATUS: ACTIVE - READY FOR IMPLEMENTATION

 ### OVERVIEW
-This document tracks all identified bugs and improvements across the Dispatch Buddy app.
+This document tracks all identified bugs and improvements across the Briefing Buddy app.
 Items are organized by screen/feature area for systematic resolution.

 ---